— Topics —

 (2) Many researchers had previously blamed "environmental factors and individual behavior” for the recent obesity epidemic, but this study concluded that genetics had far more impact than environmental factors.

 However, I find this study problematic.
-The fact of children living with adoptive parents or twins raised separately is not necessary an environmental factor that causes changes in weight.
+The fact of children living with adoptive parents or twins raised separately is not necessarily an environmental factor that causes changes in weight.

 (3) O